Adelaide Entertainment Centre: History

 The centre also hosted the opening two games of the 2012 Holden Netball Quad-Series in a double header with Australia taking on England and New Zealand taking on South Africa.

 On 14 July 2013, the AEC hosted its second ANZ Championship grand final when the Thunderbirds hosted the Queensland Firebirds.
 The T-Birds kept their winning record at the venue when they defeated the Firebirds 50–48 in front of 9,000 fans.
 Since 2018, the Thunderbirds have utilised the Entertainment Centre as an alternate home venue.

 Kylie Minogue performed here for the first time on 25 and 26 April 2001, during her On A Night Like This.
 Minogue returned on 30 November and 1 December 2006 as part of her Homecoming Tour.
 Kylie performed again 18 June 2011 as part of her Aphrodite: Les Folies Tour and 17 March 2015 during her Kiss Me Once Tour.
 She returned on 11 March 2019, during her Golden Tour.
-On 18 February 2025, she will perform as part of her Tension Tour.
+On 18 February 2025, she performed as part of her Tension Tour.

 The global superstar Beyoncé performed at the arena for the first time as a solo artist in 2007 during her tour The Beyoncé Experience, then came back in 2009 and 2013.

 On 23 July 2007, Irish vocal pop band Westlife held a concert for The Love Tour supporting their album The Love Album.

 On 3 April 2010, Lady Gaga performed at the arena as part of her The Monster Ball Tour.